We teamed up with the University of Wolverhampton for a video promotion all about a programme it offers for children across the region!

 Once we had filmed a number of these activities, our editing team took the footage and created a montage with – if we may say so ourselves – a rather impressive flow to it!

-Finally, we added an engaging piece of music to our effort, and enlisted the help of local student Kenya Gibbs for a powerful opening.
+Finally, we added an engaging piece of music to our video, and enlisted the help of local student Kenya Gibbs for a powerful opening.

 For more on the Black Country Children’s University initiative – and the schools which currently participate in it – visit its dedicated webpage on the University’s website here.